dmaier-couchbase/cb-workshop-dev/README.md

 # Virtual Machine Setup

-> We used usually 4-5 VM-s during this training.
-However, we usually had issues with the VM-s network connectivity during this workshop.
-So this time we will set up exactly 1 VM which will include all required components.
+> Instead of setting up 4-5 VM-s, we will set up exactly 1 VM which will include all required components.

 If you use the provided VM image, then you can skip the following steps: